ChemAxon/jchem-microservices-examples/custom-checker-fixer/README.md

 #### What you should expect

-Our dummy fixer replaces all atoms found by the checker woth oxygen.
-In the final result molecule you should not see any chlorine atoms, but oxygens on their places.
+Our dummy fixer replaces all atoms found by the checker with Oxygen.
+In the final result molecule you should not see any Chlorine atoms, but Oxygens in their places.